igor-lirussi/baxter-python3/README.md

 # Baxter Python 3
 **Code Baxter with Python3!**
 ## Description
-Useful port of baxter interface to control your Baxter with Python 3
+Useful port of baxter interface to control your Baxter with Python 3.
+If you need an introductive tutorial on baxter checkout [this Baxter introduction](https://igor-lirussi.github.io/baxter-python3/BAXTER_TUTORIAL)

 ### Topics: